This particular species of plant, often called Eustoma, originates from North America and is native to both prairie regions and desert riverbeds.

 How to look after Lisianthus

-When it comes to watering Lisianthus, one tip involves doing so when the top two inches of soil have dried.
+When it comes to watering Lisianthus, one tip involves doing so when the top two inches of soil has dried.
 Avoid watering your plant when the weather cools, this is usually when the plant stops flowering, as Lisianthus prefer dry winters.
 To encourage regrowth, cut flowers back when they fade – this will promote branching and re-blooming.

 As a general rule, it’s a good idea to keep the soil evenly moist, without being saturated.
 It’s extremely important that you avoid dry soil during germination, as this is when Lisianthus require the most moisture in order to dissolve the pellet coat surrounding the seed.

 During the germination period, which takes between 10–15 days, you must keep temperatures at 21–24°C. on top of this, you must provide your plants with good air circulation.
 Be careful when covering seeds and small plants with clear or white plastic domes, as asides from providing consistent moisture and heat levels, they can also promote excess moisture.
-This can generate mould.
+This can generate mold.
 For best results, remove the domes prior to the seeds germination and invest in a fan, as these can be used to increase ventilation.

 Seedlings can be very slow to grow; some require 60 days before being transplanted.
 When you see the first signs of life, place seed trays in an environment that boasts good air circulation.